Child and Adolescent Psychiatry (CAP)-1 Year

 The first-year curriculum is implemented experientially through a combination of required clinical rotations across a range of treatment and institutional settings including a child and adolescent psychiatric inpatient unit, an academic medical center psychiatric outpatient clinic, a private non-profit community mental health center, an academic medical center acute-care pediatric medical surgical consultation service, an academic medical center outpatient pediatric neurology clinic and other specialized community sites.

-The clinical experiences provide a graduated and integrated introduction for residents to the knowledge, skill, and attitude objectives of the first-year curriculum in each of the 6 required competency areas.
-Residents are closely supervised in all clinical activities and faculty members are directly available at all clinical sites.
-Residents are expected to complete faculty-directed readings before and during the rotation, as well as to undertake independent reading on their cases.
-Residents are routinely given formative feedback during the course and at the completion of each rotation.
+The clinical experiences provide a graduated and integrated introduction for fellows to the knowledge, skill, and attitude objectives of the first-year curriculum in each of the 6 required competency areas.
+Fellows are closely supervised in all clinical activities and faculty members are directly available at all clinical sites.
+Fellows are expected to complete faculty-directed readings before and during the rotation, as well as to undertake independent reading on their cases.
+Fellows are routinely given formative feedback during the course and at the completion of each rotation.
 Summative feedback is provided by the program director at least twice yearly based upon faculty evaluations and an annual 360-degree assessment process.

 The Brattleboro Retreat, Brattleboro, Vermont